inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

    concrete protocol type is a parameter

--  :ned:`NextHopNetworkLayer` is a network layer specialized for the “Next-Hop Forwarding Protocol”, an abstract implementation of the next-hop routing concept
+-  :ned:`NextHopNetworkLayer` is a network layer specialized for the "Next-Hop Forwarding Protocol", an abstract implementation of the next-hop routing concept

 -  :ned:`WiseRouteNetworkLayer` is specialized for the Wise Route